How to work from home while being your best self

 Staying connected is great.
 But if you’re living with someone who also has to work from home, you might be longing for solitude.
 Actor, director and writer Samora Smallwood is navigating that situation with her partner, Robert Ifedi, a photographer, actor and music producer.

 They keep things harmonious by communicating when one of them has an upcoming deadline or performance.
-‘When my needs are taking priority, I will often order our favourite food as a goodwill gesture,’ she says, ‘and vice versa.’
+“When my needs are taking priority, I will often order our favorite food as a goodwill gesture,” she says, “and vice versa.”

-When you finish your workdays, you can replicate a date-night activity by taking a virtual tour of a museum.
+When you’re finished your workdays, you can replicate a date-night activity by taking a virtual tour of a museum.

 5. Look for the helpers

 There are lots of heartening examples of collective action right now.
 People have come together to offer everything from financial support for artists impacted by the virus to resources for managing virus-related anxiety.
-Independent digital campaign specialist Amara Possian is even dropping off supportive notes in her neighbours’ post boxes and has posted a template to let others do the same.
+Independent digital campaign specialist Amara Possian is even dropping off supportive notes in her neighbors’ mailboxes and has posted a template to let others do the same.

 S. Bear Bergman, the founder and CEO of children’s book publisher Flamingo Rampant, is running a story time every weekday morning on Facebook Live while schools are closed.

-‘It might be a slightly chaotic half hour, but it will also allow parents to have an affirming, engaging programme to put their kids in front of and take a call or a shower,’ he says.
-‘We need mutual aid right now, more than ever, so this is what we’re doing to start.’
+“It might be a slightly chaotic half hour, but it will also allow parents to have an affirming, engaging program to put their kids in front of and take a call or a shower,” he says.
+“We need mutual aid right now, more than ever, so this is what we’re doing to start.”

 6. Make yourself proud